lnetw/Bot_vk/README.md

 # Vk chat bot
 My project is to write a small VK chat bot, its main functionality is interaction with the user.
 Has multiple functions:
-1. Communicate with the user
+1. Communicate with the user and play with him
 2. Give out random numbers
 3. Predict the weather
 4. Generate postcards and cats